Case Stages When You Are in a Motor Vehicle or Motorcycle Accident

 The duty of the insurance company is to restore you to your pre-accident position.
 If you owe more on your vehicle than it is worth, you will obtain less from the insurance company than you owe on your vehicle loan.
 If repairing your vehicle would cost more than its value, the insurance company will deem it totaled.
 When your vehicle is totaled, you have one of two options:

 - You may agree to the amount the insurance company offers for your vehicle’s value, then signing over the title to the insurance company, or

 - You can keep your vehicle by accepting the insurance company’s reduction of the amount offered by its salvage value

 If you choose to keep your vehicle under a salvaged title, the title will be changed to indicate the vehicle has been salvaged.
 If there is a substantial difference between the amount you are offered for your vehicle and its actual value, you may dispute this through a separate arbitration for the property damage.
 If you have a vehicle loan, the insurance company will send your settlement check to the lienholder, not to you.
-If the vehicle is drivable with only minimal damage, Cantor Injury Lawyers will strive for a full and fair settlement amount for your property damage claim which will be sent to you from the insurance company.
+If the vehicle is drivable with only minimal damage, Hirsch & Lyon Accident Law will strive for a full and fair settlement amount for your property damage claim which will be sent to you from the insurance company.

 When you receive a settlement for repairable damage, it is very important that you take your vehicle to a body shop for an inspection before cashing your settlement check.
 At the body shop, the insurance company will be contacted for a supplemental estimate.
 If you cash your settlement check before having this done, you may find out later that the damage will cost more than you through for repairs.
 If this happens, it will be very difficult to prove that the accident caused this damage, so the insurance company will not be held accountable for the additional damages amount.